sevenecks/neovim-conf/README.md

 4. Run the command fc-cache -fv to manually rebuild the font cache
 5. Close terminals
+6. Set the terminal profile to use 'Cousine Nerd Font Mono'
+7. sudo apt install xclip // allows you to copy to system clipboard with yanks

-6. Set the terminal profile to use 'Cousine Nerd Font Mono' You should now be able to run neovim as setup by this repo, using LazyVim.
+You should now be able to run neovim as setup by this repo, using LazyVim.